 1 The Jolly Sportsman, Chiltington, East Sussex

-They’re known for their exceptional food and are always designing new menus to keep things exciting, like the 25 Mile Menu featuring dishes made with ingredients sourced with 25 miles of the pub I got to try recently (see here) and highly recommend.
+They’re known for their exceptional food and are always designing new menus to keep things exciting, like the 25 Mile Menu I was lucky enough to try in October 2024 (see here).

-Sussex wine is a mainstay of the list, with eight and counting sparklings to choose from last time I visited (many of the vineyards are within walking distance of the pub like this one), a few fragrant whites and several juicy reds.
+Sussex wine is a mainstay of the list, with eight and counting sparklings to choose from last time I visited (many of the vineyards are within walking distance of the pub like this one also home to an art gallery), a few fragrant whites and several juicy reds.
 They also do cocktails, and the Sunday roasts are incredible.
 I highly recommend a trip to The Jolly Sportsman.

 Find The Jolly Sportsman at Chapel Lane, Lewes BN7 3BA